 In my music I hope to open up doors to worlds that might otherwise not exist, drawing together material contexts for human performers that are resistant and require collaborative effort.
 I am interested in working with unstable and contingent situations that both demand response and afford freedom to those involved.
 For example, my string quartet union–seam asks performers to share an instrument, at times producing a single sound through communal action, staging an intimate responsiveness to one another and their instrument’s resonance.

 In addition to my compositional work, I have worked as a teaching assistant to Profs.
-Claire Chase, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
+Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
 I developed a suite of pedagogical tools for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
 Fall 2018 saw the publication of a special issue of CR: The New Centennial Review on music and critical theory, co-edited with philosopher Irving Goh.